-Lee has worked for the BSA since 2008, managing the Information and Support Service and fundraising for it.
-He also works part-time for another charity focusing on volunteering and contributes podcasts to the academic website Pod Academy.
+Lee has worked for the charity since 2008, managing the Information and Support Service and fundraising for it.
+They also work part-time for another charity focusing on volunteering and contribute podcasts to the academic website Pod Academy.
 Lee has also worked as a radio producer for independent and BBC radio.

 Steven Halliday, Web Editor

-Steven first worked for the BSA from 2009 until 2015, during which time he set up its Facebook support group.
-He rejoined the team late in 2018 as Web Editor and said, "I used to really enjoy editing the old magazine Speaking Out, so am excited about showcasing the stories and experiences of people who stammer through the website."
+Steven first worked for the BSA from 2009-2015, during which time he set up its social media presence and Facebook support group.
+He rejoined late in 2018 to take over on the website and said, "I used to really enjoy editing the old magazine Speaking Out, so am excited about showcasing the stories and experiences of people who stammer through the website."

 Manisha Vora, Finance Officer

 Manisha joined the team on a part-time basis in February 2019.
-With several years' experience in accounts and finance, she has worked with other charities and small partnership concerns, and is excited to be a part of the BSA.
+With several years' experience in accounts and finance, she has worked with other charities and small partnership concerns, and is excited to be a part of STAMMA.